 I will assume that your profit-sharing plan is a 401(k), or a similar plan that would be covered by 401(k) rollover rules.

 You will pay zero dollars in penalties or taxes if you rollover your retirement plan into an Individual Retirement Arrangement (IRA).
 You can rollover your retirement account into an IRA account type of your choice, such as CDs, money market, an fund at a brokerage that either you or a stock broker control — really you are only limited by your imagination.
 Assuming your plan allows rollovers, your employment status is irrelevant if you wish to rollover your account into an IRA.
-See the IRS document IRA Online Resource Guide - Information About Rollovers to learn more about the rollover rules.
-See also the IRS Rollover Chart to see your options at a glance.
+See the IRS Rollover Chart to view your options.

 Profit Sharing Cash Out a.k.a.
 Distribution